 Using the theme editor with Launch

-Once you've uploaded your theme, it's time to make it your own.
-While all of your products, collections, pages, and navigation will be configured in the Shopify admin, any changes you make to the look and feel of your store will happen in the theme editor.
-You'll access it by navigating to Online Store>Themes and then clicking the blue Customize theme button in the top right of your screen.
+While all of your products, collections, pages, and navigation are configured in the Shopify admin, any changes you make to the look and feel of your store will happen in the theme editor.

-You'll see that the theme editor is divided into two tabs: Sections and General settings.
-We'll cover each in detail below, but here's the Coles Notes.
+The theme editor is divided into two tabs: Sections and Theme settings.

 The Sections tab contains all of the sections that are available to you in Launch.
-Essentially, sections are the building blocks of your store, allowing you to assemble pages from customizable, re-orderable components.
+Sections, the building blocks of your store, are used to assemble pages through customizable, movable components.
 You can add, remove, and reorder sections, as well as access the customization features for each from the Sections tab.

-The General settings tab lets you make global changes to the look of your store, including typography, text and background colors, as well as links to your social media accounts.
+The Theme settings tab lets you make global changes to the look of your store, including typography, text and background colors, as well as links to your social media accounts.

-Most of the time you spend in the theme editor will be on either the Sections or General settings pages.
-There are, however, a few lesser-known areas and shortcuts that can be super helpful as you're building your store.
-Here's what you need to know:
+Most of the time you spend in the theme editor will be on either the Sections or Theme settings, but there are a few more components to note.

-Finally, Edit languages lets you both change the language of your theme and checkout as well as customize the wording that is used throughout your store.
+Edit languages: These settings are accessed to change the language of your theme and checkout, as well as customize the text content throughout your theme.

 Note that applying and saving a new theme style will overwrite your current style settings, however you will not lose any content from your store.
 It's always a good idea to make a backup copy of your theme before you start making customizations.
 Use the duplicate copy as your working version until you're ready to publish it.